 Resources allocated should be used in as efficient a manner as possible to ensure the effectiveness of the entire facility.
 Accordingly, users should:

 - Request only the physical resources that reasonably reflect the needs of their jobs;

 - Be aware that system administrators closely monitor the use of facilities and can identify inefficient practices.
 In cases where the usage is entirely contrary to the efficiency and effectiveness of the facility, this will be drawn to the attention of the user(s), together with suggestions and a request that their practices be rectified.
 Where these requests and/or suggestions go unheeded, NCI, at its discretion, may suspend access to the computational resources.

 - Home directories (/home) on its peak and cloud systems—which are backed-up on tape on a nightly basis;

-- Scratch storage on its supercomputer system (/short), which is a temporary (input and output) working storage on which files may be retained for the duration of active work, or for a period of up to 6 months (subject to change)—but which is not backed-up;
+- Scratch storage on its supercomputer system (/short), which is a temporary (input and output) working storage on which files may be retained for the duration of active work, or for a period of up to 6 months (subject to change)

-- Project storage for the long-term retention of data on its high-performance persistent disk store, and/or on tape;
+- Project storage (/g/data) for the long-term retention of data on its high-performance persistent disk store, and/or on tape.

 Project leaders and research users with large-scale data and storage requirements must establish a data management plan, in consultation with the NCI support team, and have access to a share that can provide the necessary storage.
 NCI staff will work with the project team to provide a solution that is effective for the project, which is efficient for NCI, and which maximises the security of the data to within the limits of the resources available.